Generalized Sobol sensitivity indices for dependent variables: numerical methods: Application

 The geometrical parameters are uniformly distributed because of the large choice left for the tank building.
 The correlation $\gamma$ between the geometrical parameters is induced by the constraints of manufacturing processes.
 The physical inputs are normally distributed and their uncertainty are due to the manufacturing process and the properties of the elementary constituents variabilities.
-The large variability of $P_{int}$ in the model corresponds to the different internal pressure values which could be applied to the shell by the user. \\

-To measure the contribution of the correlated inputs to the output variability, we estimate the generalized sensitivity indices by the practical method exposed in Section \ref{sect4}.
-We proceed to $n=1000$ simulations over $50$ runs.
+The large variability of $P_{int}$ in the model corresponds to the different internal pressure values which could be applied to the shell by the user.\\ To measure the contribution of the correlated inputs to the output variability, we estimate the generalized sensitivity indices by the FoBaHOGS method only, as LHOGS gives very similar results.
+We perform $n=1000$ simulations for each of $50$ replications.
 We use the $5$-spline functions for the geometrical parameters and the Hermite basis functions of degree $7$ for the physical parameters.
-The first order indices dispersions are displayed in Figure \ref{fig_vessel} for both Greedy and LARS algorithm.
+Figure \ref{fig_vessel} displays the first order sensitivity indices $S_i$, $i=1,\cdots,8$, and their splits into $\mathrm{VS}_i$ and $\mathrm{CoVS}_i$ for an easier interpretation.